SAN DIEGO JUVENILE Attorney

 Criminal charges against minors are drastically different from those against adults.
 For example, there is no bail in juvenile courts, although children may be released to their parents in many cases.
 Additionally, minors do not have the right to trial by jury but instead will be convicted and sentenced exclusively by the judge hearing the case.

-Minors do have the right to a lawyer, and you should always work with someone experienced in handling juvenile cases.
-Hiring a top San Diego juvenile defense attorney is one of the most important things you can do to help your child after their arrest.
+Minors do have the right to a lawyer, and you should always work with someone experienced in juvenile cases.
+Hiring a skilled San Diego juvenile defense attorney is one of the most important things you can do to help your child after their arrest.

 How the Juvenile Legal System Works

 Minors are tried in the California juvenile court system.
 The police may pick up juveniles either for “juvenile delinquency” (committing a crime) or a “status offense” (age-related offenses such as truancy or minor in possession charges).
 Only those over 12 can face criminal charges, except in cases involving rape or murder.
 While there are many courthouses in San Diego County, the only juvenile court in this jurisdiction is next to the juvenile detention facility near the interchange between the 805 and 163 highways.